tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In Integrated Encryption mode:

+*  The "epk" Header Parameter MUST be present, it MUST contain an Encapsulated JSON Web Key and it MUST occur only within the JWE Protected Header.

+*  The "alg" Header Parameter MUST be "HPKE-IntEnc", "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.

-- The JWE Ciphertext MUST be the base64url encoded 'ct' value.
+*  The JWE Ciphertext MUST be the base64url encoded 'ct' value.

-- The JWE Initialization Vector value MUST be empty.
+*  The JWE Initialization Vector value MUST be empty.

-- The JWE Authentication Tag MUST be empty.
+*  The JWE Authentication Tag MUST be empty.

-- The JWE Encrypted Key MUST be empty.
+*  The JWE Encrypted Key MUST be empty.

-- The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.
+*  The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.

 The following example demonstrates the use of Integrated Encryption with Compact Serialization: